gpm22/ossu-projects/Computer Networking - A Top-Down Approach/chapter_2_exercises.md

 **P28.
 Install and compile the Python programs `TCPClient` and `UDPClient` on one host and `TCPServer` and `UDPServer` on another host.**

 * **a) Suppose you run `TCPClient` before you run `TCPServer`.
 What happens?
 Why?**

+  It throws an error, as a connection could not be created.
+This happens as there is nothing listen in the tried port.
 * **b) Suppose you run `UDPClient` before you run `UDPServer`.
 What happens?
 Why?**

+  It runs, as UDP does not create a connection.
+So if the server is off, the client receives the string from user, sends it, and keeps waiting for a response.
+If the server is on, it will respond to the client.
 * **c) What happens if you use different port numbers for the client and server sides?**

+  If they have different values, the message will be sent to a port that is closed, otherwise it will work.

+**P29.
+Suppose that in `UDPClient.py`, after we create the socket, we add the line:**

+**`clientSocket.bind((’’, 5432))`**

+**Will it become necessary to change `UDPServer.py`?
+What are the port numbers for the sockets in `UDPClient` and `UDPServer`?
+What were they before making this change?**

+It is not necessary to change the server, as it knows the client port by reading the datagram.
+Now the ports are 12000 for the server and 5432 to the client, before was 12000 for the server and 64805 for the client.
+In reality, the client port changed every time before using the bind command.

+**P30.
+Can you configure your browser to open multiple simultaneous connections to a Web site?
+What are the advantages and disadvantages of having a large number of simultaneous TCP connections?**

+Yes, in reality is the default for Firefox, which the value in my machine is 900 , but can be changed from 1-65535.
+The advantages is that with a good enough Internet, the pages will be loaded faster, but if the connection is slow, a lot of timeouts can happen, which will worsen the user experience.
+Also you will be getting more bandwidth than other users, which will slowdown their downloads.

+**P31.
+We have seen that Internet TCP sockets treat the data being sent as a byte stream but UDP sockets recognize message boundaries.
+What are one advantage and one disadvantage of byte-oriented API versus having the API explicitly recognize and preserve application-defined message boundaries?**

+The advantage is that a byte-stream can send easily more data indefinitely.
+The disadvantage is that when sending different messages over a byte-stream, the messages must contain something to indicate their endings, but on the other hand, messages with boundaries already do that.

+**P32.
+What is the Apache Web server?
+How much does it cost?
+What functionality does it currently have?
+You may want to look at Wikipedia to answer this question.**

+It is a web serve that you can use to provide your APIs and websites.
+It is free and open-source.
+It is can be used from authentication schemes to supporting server-side programming languages, like python and PHP.

 ## Socket Programming Assignments